qiskit-community/openshift-quantum-operators/README.md

 ## Contributing

-OpenShift quanutm operators is a community driven project and we welcome contributions.
+OpenShift quantum operators is a community driven project and we welcome contributions.
 Create [PR](https://github.com/qiskit-community/openshift-quantum-operators/pulls) to contribute.

 ## Report a Bug